 Risk Of Phototoxic Reaction

-Due to the risk of phototoxic reactions, do not administer phototoxic drugs for 24 hours during the perioperative period [see DRUG INTERACTIONS].
-Reduce exposure to sunlight or room lights for 24 hours postoperatively.
+Due to the risk of phototoxic reactions, do not administer phototoxic drugs (St. John's wort, griseofulvin, thiazide diuretics, sulfonylureas, phenothiazines, sulphonamides, quinolones and tetracyclines), and topical preparations containing ALA for 24 hours during the perioperative period [see DRUG INTERACTIONS].
+Reduce exposure to sunlight or room lights for 48 hours after administration of Gleolan.

 Risk Of Misinterpretation